1769 transit of Venus observed from Tahiti

 On 3 June 1769, navigator Captain James Cook, naturalist Joseph Banks, astronomer Charles Green and naturalist Daniel Solander recorded the transit of Venus from the island of Tahiti during Cook's first voyage around the world.
 During a transit, Venus appears as a small black disc travelling across the Sun.
 Transits of Venus occur in a pattern that repeats itself every 243 years, with two transits that are eight years apart, separated by breaks of 121.5 and 105.5 years.
 These men, along with a crew of scientists, were commissioned by the Royal Society of London for the primary purpose of viewing the transit of Venus.
 Not only would their findings help expand scientific knowledge, it would help with navigation by accurately calculating the observer's longitude.
 At this time, longitude was difficult to determine and not always precise.
-A "secret" mission that followed the transit included the exploration of the South Pacific to find the legendary Terra Australis Incognita or "unknown land of the South."
+A "secret" mission that followed the transit included the exploration of the South Pacific to find the legendary Terra Australis Incognita or "unknown land of the South".

 Background

 In 1663, Scottish mathematician James Gregory came up with the idea of using Venus or Mercury transits to determine the astronomical unit by measuring the apparent solar parallax between different points on the surface of the Earth.
 In a 1716 issue of the Philosophical Transactions of the Royal Society, Edmund Halley illustrated Gregory's theory more fully and explained further how it could establish the distance between the Earth and the Sun.
 In his report, Halley suggested places that a full transit should be viewed due to a "cone of visibility".
-Places he recommended for observing the phenomenon included the Hudson Bay, Norway and the Molucca Islands.
+Places he recommended for observing the phenomenon included Hudson Bay, Norway and the Molucca Islands.
 The next transits would occur in 1761 and 1769.
 Halley died in 1742, almost twenty years before the transit.

 The viewing of the 1761 transit involved the effort of 120 observers from nine nations.
 Thomas Hornsby reported the observations as unsuccessful primarily due to poor weather conditions.
 He alerted the Royal Society in 1766 that preparations needed to begin for the 1769 transit.
 Hornsby's publication in the Philosophical Transactions of the Royal Society in 1766 focused attention on the "cone of visibility" indicating, like Halley, some of the better places to observe the transit.
 The Royal Society boasted that the British "were inferior to no nation on earth, ancient or modern" and were eager to make another attempt.

 When choosing a location for viewing the transit, The Royal Society basically chose the locations Halley suggested in his 1716 article.
 The committee recommended that the transit be observed from three points: the North Cape at the Arctic tip of Norway, Fort Churchill at Hudson Bay Canada and a suitable island in the South Pacific.
 They stated that two competent observers were to be sent to each location.
 King George III approved of the project and arranged for the Navy to provide ships.
 He allocated £4,000 for the society to help with the expenses.